 Repeat steps 2 through to 7, this time measuring between the horizontal battens to find the length of the vertical battens.
 The first and last vertical battens might need to be fitted at an angle to compensate for unlevel walls.

 Measure plasterboard width.
 Place second batten so that first piece of plasterboard will completely cover first batten and half of second.
 This second batten (and every batten thereafter apart from the last) must be horizontally and vertically plumb, so check using a spirit level..
 Repeat steps 3 through 8 to fix battens in place.

 Pro Tip: If wall has window frames or doorways, batten must be placed hard up against frame, even if not plumb level.

 If plasterboard is not as tall as wall, then measure, cut and fix horizontal battens in between uprights to fix top and bottom of plasterboard panels to.

 Fix plasterboard on top of battens using plasterboard screws, having first placed a layer of insulation in between battens if you wish.
 Stagger the joins if you can to create a more durable surface for plastering.
 Screw until metal head is flush with plasterboard but take care not to over-screw as the plasterboard could split.

 This guide should have furnished you with comprehensive knowledge of how to build up a strong wooden framework to affix plasterboard to.
 We have covered making sure the wood battens are level, that the whole frame fits the wall accurately, and that they are close enough to ensure the plasterboard will cover them easily.

 When your plasterboard wall is finished, you will want to fix things to it.
-This requires special fixings which you can find out about in this guide to the top 7 plasterboard fixings.
+This requires special fixings which you can find more about in this guide to the top 7 plasterboard fixings.